 Bloodroot - A Herbceous Plant With Healing Values

-Blood root, specifically Sanguinaria canadensis, is a paradoxical little flower.
+Bloodroot, specifically Sanguinaria canadensis, is a paradoxical little flower.
 It is also called redroot, bloodwort, red puccoon, Indian red paint, sang-dragon, snakebite, and a dozen other based on minute variations of the region.
 Bloodroot is found in eastern North America and is the only species in its genus.
-Is it closest relative?
-Snow poppies found only in China.
-The species appears with a wide variety of different shapes in both its leaves and its white, yellow-centered flowers, but its juice is always bright scarlet, hence its name.
+Is it the closest relative?
+Snow poppies are found only in China.
+The species appear with a wide variety of different shapes in both its leaves and its white, yellow-centered flowers, but its juice is always bright scarlet, hence its name.

 Treating health issue with Blood Root